 In the Spring of 2005, a select group of men and women attended the largest collegiate regatta in the US - Dad Vail Regatta held in Philidelphia, PA.
 It took hours of fundraising, and amazing donations, but Alabama Crew, for the first time, was representing the University farther and bigger than it ever had before.
 And once again, in true Alabama Crew fashion, we didn’t just pat ourselves on the back and call it a year.
 Instead, we looked to go to an even bigger regatta—the Head of the Charles held in Boston, MA.
 Once again, due to money, only a select crew could attend.
 Not only did they do well, they finished within the top 5% doing two things for the club: giving an invitation for a mens’ 4+ to come to the Charles again, but also, have another 4+ attend the regatta the following year.

 As the years go by, technology increases and things begin to change and reshape.
 Larry Davis is now the Head Coach of Women’s Rowing.
 Alison Pollini and Jason Cottingham (past members of Alabama Crew) stepped up to lead our still dedicated and determined team, until the end of Spring 2010 when they both accepted prestigious job offers in other parts of the country.

 We are currently in a transition period, but our club has still held onto its intrepid spirit.
-Over the past two years, we have had student members of our team step up to help coach, and with their help, we have brought home many medals– including the club’s first Head of the Hooch medals in several years!
+Over the past three years, we have had student members of our team step up to help coach, and with their help, we have brought home many medals– including the club’s first Head of the Hooch medals in several years!
 While we are still hoping for a more permanent coaching situation in the future, our club continues to grow and thrive as it did a quarter of a century ago.